rrovetto/Astronomical-Environment-Ontology/README.md

 This ontology describes the astronomical environment (outer space environment) in general terms.

-It aims for a global, neutral, and accurate model of the space environment.
+It aims for a global, neutral, and accurate model of the space environment, expressing key concepts shared across astronomy communities.

 The vision is for an ontology that accounts for the fact that humanity may become spare-faring from other planets.